Housing and homelessness

 Housing systems and policies intersect with a range of issues including social security, employment, tax, disability, ageing, energy, climate, planning and infrastructure, and child and family assistance.

-The BSL Research and Policy Centre works across these domains to produce policy recommendations, service and practice development frameworks, and publications for advocacy.
+The BSL Social Policy and Research Centre works across these domains to produce policy recommendations, service and practice development frameworks, and publications for advocacy.

 Our work in this area includes: